scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 those for dinner, or I have an actual meal.
 So in a weird way I've been fasting for 360 days without meaning to.

+### Day 361

+No soylent today.
+I've got this tasty roast beef in my house, and so I keep making tortilla wraps with it and some cheese sticks I got.
+Don't want to let that beef go to waste!
+Plus, I wanted some meaty food because I went to the gym today for the first time and met with a trainer to start looking into a workout plan.
+And I was sweating after an hour or so with him, so, I wanted some solid food rather than soylent.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/